 Coordination and communication of care plans among all providers and across all settings

-You can find information on this site that shows how palliative care can bring down the cost of hospital admission by over 40% as well as containing the costs of home care as much as 36%.
-Medicare, Medicaid and private insurance all usually cover the cost of palliative care.
-They also point to research that shows where palliative care is integrated into patient care can increase the rate of survival for patients.
+You can find information on this site that shows how palliative care can bring down the cost of hospital admission by over 40% as well as containing the costs of home care by as much as 36%.
+Medicare, Medicaid, and private insurance all usually cover the cost of palliative care.
+They also point to research that shows where palliative care is integrated into patient care, it can increase the rate of survival for patients.